 What to do after the ride?
 If you finish before 11PM, you can use the soaking pool.
 Bring a suit and towel then exchange your driver's license for a key to the pool at the front desk.
 If you eat at the Grand Lodge, you can use the pool for free, otherwise it is $5.
 (No longer can you get pool access with a meal.)
 You can get something to eat (& drink!) until 11PM at the Ironwork Grill, 2AM in the Doctor's Office Bar.
 Grand Lodge also has several common rooms.
 We usually set up snacks, drinks and such in the Rounder Room where you can relax after the finish.
 There are comfy couches, chairs, a rocker and a fireplace.

 Cumulative elevation gain is estimated at 7000 feet.

 Need more info about Forest Grove services?
 Check the Forest Grove Chamber of Commerce website.

-You may wish to review the Map & Profile or "FINAL" cue sheet in XLS
+You may wish to review the "we're probably gonna change it anyway" Map & Profile or cue sheet in XLS

 All riders should be familiar with and abide by rider expectations.

 Return to OR Randonneurs homepage